-Windows, external doors and joinery Repair category 2 Notes The windows comprise older timber framed double glazed units.
-Typical weathering/wear and tear is evident, and there is also condensation staining to margins internally.
-The entrance door functioned adequately, although this is also of an older style/type.
+Windows, external doors and joinery

+Repair category 1

+Notes The windows (where tested) and the entrance door functioned adequately.
 Windows and external doors can be problematic and over time their operation can be affected, and opening mechanisms damaged.
-It is therefore likely that attention will be required as part of an ongoing maintenance programme, until they are replaced.
+It is therefore likely that attention will be required as part of an ongoing maintenance programme.

 External decorations

 Repair category 2

-Notes The external decorations to window frames are weathered in places, requiring
+Notes The external decorations are weathered in places, requiring renewal.
+Regular renewal will be required if these areas are to be maintained in satisfactory condition.